 AAIB investigation team conducted separate interview sessions with CP, FIs, Duty Commanding Officer AFRS, Duty Air Traffic Controllers, and Maintenance Organisation Engineers/Technicians.
 The interview sessions were all recorded under the express knowledge of all the parties.
-All of the above personnel had also submitted written statements.
+All of the above personnel had also submitted a written statement to be included in this report as follows: